MatthewKSS/Morior-Invictus/Readme.md

-***WE ARE AWARE OF SOME SERVERSIDE ISSUES AND ARE WORKING THROUGH IT.
-A FEW MODS WILL BE UPDATED ONCE THE MOD AUTHORS RELEASE THE NEW VERSION***\
-\
-\
 This is the location of the tickets for the Morior-Invictus pack that was created by my friends and I.
 If you have any issues, let us know here.\
 \
 This pack is intended to to be an amalgamation of many different mods meant to give a challenge and linear progression while allowing you to explore many different mods.\
 \
-Release 1.2.5 has been added under Morrior Invictus1.2.5.Zip.\
+Release 1.3 has been added under Morrior Invictus-1.3.Zip.\
 Instructions: Download this file and import it into Curseforge.
 The pack is also available through Curseforge via this link: https://legacy.curseforge.com/minecraft/modpacks/morrior-invictus\
 \
 \
 This pack is being updated on a regular schedule.
-Release 1.2.5 is out!
+Release 1.3 is out!
 Download to check it out.
 It's available here, and on Curseforge.\
 \
 \
 \